bbcmicrobit/micropython/docs/audio.rst

         During playback, increasing the sampling rate speeds up the sound and decreasing it slows it down.

+        :param sample_rate: The sample rate to set.

     .. py:function:: get_rate()

         (**V2 only**) Return the configured sampling rate for this ``AudioFrame`` instance.

+        :return: The configured sample rate.

     .. py:function:: copyfrom(other)